ant-design/ant-design/components/tree/index.en-US.md

 File icon realize by using switcherIcon.
 You can overwrite the style to hide it: <https://codesandbox.io/s/883vo47xp8>

-### Why defaultExpandedAll not working on ajax data?
+### Why defaultExpandAll not working on ajax data?

 `default` prefix prop only works when inited.
-So `defaultExpandedAll` has already executed when ajax load data.
+So `defaultExpandAll` has already executed when ajax load data.
 You can control `expandedKeys` or render Tree when data loaded to realize expanded all.

 ### Virtual scroll limitation